abdulwaheed-dev/WebCourseTasks/README.md

 1. Black Goose Bistro Design using HTML and CSS
 2. Bootsrapcolumn and simple form.
 3. A simple design using HTML and CSS and Boostrap
+# 4. Game Box
+There are nine boxes from which eight are empty and one is filled with color.
+The color is changed with four arrow keys of the keyboard along with thier direction.
+The boxes are created in html and css and the functionality is added via javascript.